omarelfiki/unity-ml-drl-data/CONTRIBUTING.md

 * Prevents merge conflicts

-## Training Runs Naming convention
+## Training Runs Naming Convention
-Every group member must follow this naming convention when they start a training run.
+Contributors must follow this naming convention when they start a training run.

 X_Y_E(_A)